TotalVerb/MathEnrichmentSite/src/index.md

 Olympic Math, taught by [Fengyang Wang](https://wafy.me/).
 The teaching assistant for this class is [Eric Xiao](https://mathlord2.github.io/).

-## Lecture 9 (November 30, 2019)
+## Lecture 9 (December 7, 2019)

-We discussed polynomials of degrees higher than 2, and proposed various tools like long division, the remainder theorem, and the rational root theorem to help us factor (and hence solve) these polynomials.
+We will discuss polynomials of degrees higher than 2, and propose various tools like long division, the remainder theorem, and the rational root theorem to help us factor (and hence solve) these polynomials.